Secure Your Cloud Now: 11 Tips You Need to Know

 With the cloud now moving past the early adopter stage and fast becoming the market norm, attention is no longer focussed on whether or not businesses should implement cloud but, how they should implement it.
 This means looking into the different ways you can implement the cloud – weighing up the different factors such as cost and benefits.
 However, nothing is more important than looking into how secure your cloud implementation will be.

 Security in the cloud is a hot topic right now.
-Google searches for cloud security are at their peak, showing that businesses are now taking cloud security more seriously than before.
+Google searches for cloud security are at their peak, showing that businesses are now taking cloud security challenges more seriously than before.
 In this guide, we’ll give you the insight and information your business needs to secure your cloud.

 How to Secure Your Cloud Data: